 2006 world cup, germany

 In a stunning comeback, the Socceroos score three goals in the last eight minutes of the second half, including a thrilling injury-time goal that seals the win.
-It’s a heart-crushing moment for the Japanese team, but a dream come true for the Australians, marking their first-ever World Cup victory.

 V is for victory.
 Australian supporters in Berlin celebrate their 3-1 defeat of Japan.